 over 20 years experience

 Kim has a Bachelor of Applied Science (Physiotherapy) and a Master of Philosophy (Science) from the University of Sydney.
-She is a regular university guest lecturer and has published several peer-reviewed journal papers and presented at multiple national and international conferences.
+She’s an APA Titled Research Physiotherapist and is a regular university guest lecturer.
+Kim has published several peer-reviewed journal papers and presented at multiple national and international conferences.

 Kim’s Published Work:

 Hawkins, K.E., Paul, S.S., Chiarovano, E., and Curthoys, I.S., 2021.
 Using virtual reality to assess vestibulo-visual interaction in people with Parkinson’s disease compared to healthy controls.
 Experimental Brain Research, (Preprint).

 Hawkins, K.E., Chiarovano, E., Paul, S.S., Burgess, A.M., MacDougall, H.G. and Curthoys, I.S., 2021.
 Vestibular semicircular canal function as detected by video head impulse test (vHIT) is essentially unchanged in people with Parkinson’s disease compared to healthy controls.
 Journal of Vestibular Research, (Preprint), pp.1-9.

 Hawkins, K.E., Rey-Martinez, J., Chiarovano, E., Paul, S.S., Valldeperes, A., MacDougall, H.G. and Curthoys, I.S., 2021.
 Suppression head impulse test paradigm (SHIMP) characteristics in people with Parkinson’s disease compared to healthy controls.
 Experimental Brain Research, pp.1-10.